microsoft/live-share/docs/index.md

 Ready to get going?
 In this article we'll run you through some concepts and how to install the needed extensions.
 If you're looking for an abridged version, check out the [share](quickstart/share.md) and [join](quickstart/join.md) quickstarts.

 > [!TIP]
-> Did you know you can *join your own collaboration session*?
-This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
-You can even use the same identity on both instances.
-Check it out!
+> Did you know that you can now *join a Live Share session from the browser*?
+This means, you no longer need to install a desktop client to collaborate!
+Just click on the link shared with you and you can get a full-fidelity VS Code editor experience in the browser.
+Learn more [here](quickstart/browser-join.md)

 ## Install Visual Studio Live Share